Smarter Strategies for AI Crawls: How Publishers Can Balance Access and Control

 1. Acquisition Content

 This is the content you’re comfortable with being crawled and cited.
 It’s designed to attract new readers and build visibility.
 Think of it as the public storefront: broad, evergreen, and optimized to capture interest even if it’s coming via an AI tool.
+Acquisition content benefits from being machine-readable, well-structured, and easy to cite.
+This includes evergreen explainers, industry context, and introductory thought leadership that positions the publisher as an authority.
+When AI tools surface this content in responses, they effectively act as distribution partners.
+The goal is not to extract immediate clicks, but to build brand familiarity and guide high-intent users toward owned channels like newsletters or subscriptions.

 2. Engagement Content

 This is your gated, subscriber-only, or highly niche material.
 It’s the equivalent of the bank vault, exclusive insights that deepen loyalty and drive revenue.
 By protecting this content from AI scrapers, you preserve its premium value.
+Engagement content carries a different expectation.
+It delivers depth that cannot be summarized without losing value.
+Protecting this content from unrestricted crawling preserves its scarcity and reinforces its role as a premium product.
+Over time, this distinction helps publishers maintain pricing power and prevents AI tools from eroding the incentives for direct relationships with readers.

 At Wellput, we help publishers strengthen both revenue streams and reader growth strategies.
 Want your newsletter model to stay resilient in the AI era?
 Let’s talk today.